 Describe the climate-related risks and opportunities the insurer has identified over the short, medium, and long term by completing the chart below.

-In describing the climate-related risks and opportunities the insurer has identified over the short, medium, and longer term, insurers should, at a minimum, address the following:
+In describing the climate-related risks and opportunities the insurer has identified over the short, medium, and longer term, insurers should consider including the following:

-Define short, medium, and long-term, if different than 1-5y as short term, 5-10y as medium term, and 10-30y as long term.
+Define short, medium, and long-term, if different than 1-5years as short term, 5-10years as medium term, and 10-30years as long term.